 The appliances in your home often make your life much easier, but if you operate appliances the wrong way, they could pose significant health risks.
 You should maintain your appliances and make sure they do not turn into hazards by adhering to these helpful appliance safety recommendations from Acclaim Appliance Repair.

 The professional tips below help prevent fires and injuries from kitchen appliances.
 That being said, hazards can still occur.
-In the event an appliance breaks or malfunctions and becomes dangerous, call a local professional appliance repair.
+In the event an appliance breaks or malfunctions and becomes dangerous, call a local professional appliance repair in Indy.

 Install GFCI Outlets in Damp Locations